MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/data-sources.md

 ## Connecting to additional data sources

-There are additional data connectors that are not shown in the Power BI dataflows user interface, but are supported with a few additional steps.
+There are additional data connectors that aren't shown in the Power BI dataflows user interface, but are supported with a few additional steps.

-You can take the following steps to create a connection to a connector that is not displayed in the user interface:
+You can take the following steps to create a connection to a connector that isn't displayed in the user interface:

 1. Open **Power BI Desktop** and select **Get Data**.
 2. Open **Power Query Editor** in Power BI Desktop, then right-click on the relevant query and open the **Advanced Editor**, as shown in the following image.
 From there, you can copy the M script that appears in the Advanced Editor.